ArmstrongLiwox/Architecting-Tooling-Multi-Tech-Deployment-and-CICD-with-Virtualisation-Technology-in-AWS-Part-1-/README.md

 5. the content of the website will be served via the Load-Balancer
 6. Load-Balancer will be in the public subnet
 7. one will be a backup
+8. Having different subnets does not cost you extra money

 # Task